“Sorry, I can’t come to the phone right now…”

 What is Visual Voicemail?

-Visual voicemail is a function that displays your voicemail as a list of individual messages, which allows you to easily see what messages you have and their basic data.
+Visual voicemail, a feature offered on iPhone devices, is a function that displays your voicemail as a list of individual messages, which allows you to easily see what messages you have and their basic data.
 Having your messages in list format makes it much easier to sort – delete the voicemail that you don’t want, and hold onto the ones with important data.
 You can also pause and replay each message individually.

 With visual voicemail, you can: